Winston-Lin/dziganto.github.io/_posts/2017-5-8-EMR-From-Scratch.md

 3. Click **Create Key Pair**.
 4. Enter a key pair name.
 I will use **standard-deviations-demo-key-pair** for this demo.
 5. Click **Create**.
 6. Your private key file will automatically download.
-The base file name is the name you specified as the name of your key pair, and the file name extension is .pem.
+The base filename is the name you specified as the name of your key pair, and the filename extension is .pem.
 7. Save the private key file in a safe place.
 In practice, I move it to my *.ssh* directory.
 But to make this demo easier later on, I will move it to my *home* directory.
 Keep track of where you store your key.
 Use Finder to transfer the key or open Terminal and type **$ mv ~/Downloads/standard-deviations-demo-key-pair.pem ~**.
 8. Still in Terminal, navigate to where your key is located.
 Again, I stored my key in my *home* directory so there is no need for me to change directories at this point.
 You will have to if you stored your key somewhere besides the *home* directory.
 9. Use the following command to set the permissions of your private key file so only you can read it: **$ chmod 400 standard-deviations-demo-key-pair.pem**.
 You can check permissions with **ls -l**.